stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Shared Modules

-The project structure also includes a `tf/shared/` directory to hold TF modules that are shared between the root modules in the same project.
+The project structure includes a `tf/shared/` directory to hold TF modules that are shared between the root modules in the same project.
 By design, the tooling does not manage any of these shared modules, and does not impose any requirements on them.

 To share modules between projects, [publish them to a registry](https://opentofu.org/docs/language/modules/#published-modules).